Sonoran-Software/Sonoran-Store-Docs/mcc/getting-started.md

 > There is no permission configuration required for this resource.
 {.is-info}

+## Integration Breakdown
+#### Sonoran CAD
+The Sonoran CAD integration can be turned either on or off in the [`config.alpr`](https://docs.sonoran.store/en/mcc/getting-started#configalpr-breakdown) section.
+In order for Sonoran CAD integraion to work properly you **MUST** have the [Wraith Radar](https://info.sonorancad.com/integration-plugins/integration-plugins/available-plugins/wraithv2) CAD plugin installed.

+> Without the [Wraith Radar](https://info.sonorancad.com/integration-plugins/integration-plugins/available-plugins/wraithv2) plugin properly installed the ALPR **WILL NOT** work.
+{.is-warning}

+#### Sonoran Radio
+The Sonoran Radio integration is both automatic and seamless.
+In order for this to work you **MUST** have the [Sonoran Radio FiveM Script](https://info.sonoranradio.com/tutorials/in-game-radio) properly installed and configured
+> Without the [Sonoran Radio FiveM Script](https://info.sonoranradio.com/tutorials/in-game-radio) plugin properly installed the Sonoran Radio integration **WILL NOT** work.
+{.is-warning}

 ## Config Breakdown
 | Config Option          | Option Description                                                                                                                         | Possible Values    |